robhami/ZTM_Final_Project_Backend_Database/05_get_user_profiles.md

 })

 ```
-Do get request in Postman:
+Do GET request in Postman:

 ```
 localhost:3000/profile/1